A web browser doesn’t just download a web page; it also has to show

 window tkinter.mainloop()

-Here tkinter.Tk()
+Here, tkinter.Tk()

-asks the desktop
+asks the desktop environment to

-enters a loop that looks similar to this
+call enters a loop that

 while True: